Club Deportivo Nacional: After of the Primera División relegation

-After its relegation from the First Division in 1965, the team had an opportunity to return to the top category in 1970, that year a special tournament was played for the celebration of the FIFA World Cup in Mexico and the subsequent expansion of the first division to 18 clubs.
+After its relegation from the Primera División in 1965, the team had an opportunity to return to the top category in 1970, that year a special tournament was played for the celebration of the FIFA World Cup in Mexico and the subsequent expansion of the first division to 18 clubs.
 Nacional qualified for the final phase of the tournament along with Puebla, Naucalpan and Unión de Curtidores, however, the Guadalajara team finished the stage in third place, so they were left without the promotion, which was won by Puebla.

-After the failed attempt to promote in 1970, the team entered into financial problems, so it began to change fields, leaving the Estadio Jalisco to move to the Estadio Tecnológico de la U. de G., later, in 1976 the club moved to the town of Ciudad Guzmán, to about 120 kilometers from Guadalajara, since the local city council offered support for the team.
-However, the team failed to gain enough fans and support, so in 1979 it was dissolved after selling its license to Satélites de Tulancingo.
+After the failed attempt to promote in 1970, the team entered into financial problems, so it began to change fields, leaving the Estadio Jalisco to move to the Estadio Tecnológico de la U. de G., later, in 1976 the club was moved to Ciudad Guzmán, to about 120 kilometers from Guadalajara, since the local city council offered support for the team.
+However, the team failed to gain enough fans and support, so in 1979 it was dissolved after selling its license to Satélites de Tulancingo being relocated to Tulancingo, Hidalgo.

-After the dissolution of the original team in 1979, the club has reappeared on several occasions in the Third Division, in 2017 the team was reestablished with the help of the PALMAC organization, so the team was called Nacional PALMAC, finally in 2019 the club recovered its original name with which it has competed since that year.
+After the dissolution of the original team in 1979, the club has reappeared on several occasions in the Tercera División de México, in 2017 the team was reestablished with the help of the PALMAC organization, so the team was called Nacional PALMAC, finally in 2019 the club recovered its original name with which it has competed since that year.

 Present day

-The club has participated on and off the pitch in the Mexican second and third divisions.
+The club has participated on and off the pitch in the Segunda and Tercera División de México.
 Its squad is mostly made up of young players trying to bring the club back to its former glory.
-It also has a female football club that plays in the city of Guadalajara.
+It also has a female football club that plays in the city of Guadalajara, Jalisco.